Keftcha/web_radio_share/README.md

 The project must be configured throught the `.env` file.
 You have the `.env.tpl` file to help make your own configuration.

+## Implementation

+### The authentification

+The authentification is absolutly insecure.
+It just pass the username and password as querystring parameters (as `username` and `password`).
+It get the username and password from the environment variable (named `username` and `password`).
+There variables can be set throught the `.env` file.